 What’s the big deal?
 Almost all of a bird’s distinctiveness resides in the skin and fat.
 I’ve written extensively on the relationship between fat and flavor elsewhere, but suffice to say that if you skin your birds you will have an awfully hard time telling a bite of coot breast apart from a bite of canvasback breast.
 Honestly.
 And trust me, I’ve done blind tests.

 I just did a test a couple weeks ago, where I served some friends slices of pintail, canvasback and mallard breasts — all with skin and fat.
 Everyone preferred the pintail, but the canvasback was a universal second.
 The mallard was, well, boring.
 None of this would be discernable without skin and fat, and you cannot get skin and fat on a bird without plucking.

-So when to pluck and when not to?
+But even I do not pluck every single bird I come home with.
+So, when to pluck and when not to?
 Here is what I do:

 - Wingshot birds will often have pristine breasts, so always pluck them.

 - Pluck “quality” ducks and geese — mallards, black ducks, pintail, canvasbacks, teal, specklebelly geese and, in certain cases, wigeon, gadwall, redheads, bluebills and Canada geese.

 - For the most part, skin snow geese, which have weird blue skin and almost no fat; there are exceptions to this, as I’ve written about here.
 Skin all sea ducks or divers shot near salt water, again, with rare exceptions.
 They will almost always taste fishy.
 If you eat coots, skin them, too.

 - The rarer the quarry, the most important it is to pluck it.
 You might not get too many ruffed grouse or sandhill cranes or woodcock, so be sure to enjoy everything that bird has to offer by plucking it.